 "And those are the tropes according to the Fallen Angel":

-Charlie Brown from Outta Town: During his time in TNA, Daniels was forced out of the company (kayfabe).
+During his time in TNA, Daniels was forced out of the company (kayfabe).
 Shortly after, a masked wrestler named "Curry Man" debuted in the promotion.
 Smarks knew that it was Daniels under the mask.
 Subverted in that nobody in the storyline ever voiced suspicion that they were the same person.
 Played straight after Curry Man was forced to leave the company, around the same time another masked wrestler named Suicide made his debut.
 After a while, it was suspected by many that Daniels was Suicide (he was, but he wasn't the original), which was even made into a minor storyline after Daniels' official return to TV.
-But this was eventually "disproven" when Daniels and Suicide were seen together (after Frankie Kazarian, the original Suicide prior to an injury, retook the role).
+But this was eventually "disproved" when Daniels and Suicide were seen together (after Frankie Kazarian, the original Suicide prior to an injury, retook the role).

 Back in 2000, when Edge and Christian had revived the "Conquistadores" gimmick in an attempt at getting a shot at the WWE World Tag Team Titles, Daniels and Aaron Aguilera, as "Rick" and "Sparky," were the alternate Conquistadores when E&C needed to "prove" they weren't under the masks.

 Chivalrous Pervert: Curry Man, who did prevent Shark Boy from "stomping a fishing hole" in the Angelina Love but also was constantly trying to get her to agree to a date with him, when accusing Shark Boy of such was part of the reason why he was going to attack her in the first place.

 Diabolus ex Machina: Bad Influence owes its existence to this trope.
 He and Kazarian hated each other and were pretty much thrown together just to make AJ Styles's life more difficult...hey, tropes are not bad.